 - Do deferred compensation plans have required minimum distributions (RMDs)?
 There are no IRC rules about distributions at age 70 1/2, but plan rules are possible.

 - Can you take the money with you if you change jobs?
 Maybe.
-It will depend on a number of factors, such as whether your plan allows distributions upon separation of service, how long it's been since your last contribution, the reason your employment ended (layoffs, merger or acquisition, disability, reduction of hours, termination, and so on), as well as the financial health of the company.
+It will depend on a number of factors, such as whether your plan allows distributions upon separation of service, how long it's been since your last contribution, the reason for your job transition (layoffs, merger or acquisition, disability, reduction of hours, termination, and so on), as well as the financial health of the company.
 Review the plan documents to see if deferred compensation assets may be paid out if you voluntarily leave the company.
 NQDC plans can become very complex in certain situations, many of which may be out of your control.

 - What if my employer files for bankruptcy?
 In the event of bankruptcy, there is a very real chance that some or all of your deferred compensation will be lost.
 Even if you manage to leave the company with your cash before it files for bankruptcy, in certain circumstances, the court can claw back these funds if you had prior knowledge that your employer was no longer a going concern.
 Each situation will be unique to the facts and circumstances of that particular case - consulting an attorney is highly recommended in this situation.